CharlesCarley/Cloud/Content/LinuxStore.md

 ./storectl run
 ```

 This will start the server on localhost port 5000.

-The `--cfg <path>` argument  will allow specifying different addresses.
+The `--cfg <path>` argument will allow specifying a different address.

-The configuration file is formatted as JSON and expects a Host, and Port entry.
+It is formatted as JSON and expects a Host, and Port entry.

 ```.json
 {